How To Mix Neem Oil For Plants – Step by Step (Video)

 What Is the Use of Neem Oil and Potassium Soap for Plants?

-Neem oil, with a dark color, bitter taste, and intense aroma, is extracted from the seeds of the neem tree (Azadirachta indica), originally from India, and has multiple uses.
-Neem oil can be used as an insecticide, acaricide, fungicide, and insect repellent.
+Neem oil, with a dark color, bitter taste, and intense aroma, is extracted from the seeds of the neem tree (Azadirachta indica).
+Originally from India, neem oil has multiple uses, including insecticide, acaricide, fungicide, and insect repellent.

 In addition to its wide field of action in terms of uses, it is also effective against:

-As for fungi, neem oil is very useful against mildew or powdery mildew, two of the most common and problematic in most crops and garden plants.
+As for fungi, neem oil is beneficial against mildew or powdery mildew, two of the most common and problematic in most crops and garden plants.
 It has also been proven effective against nematodes, so we can say that neem oil is universally used to combat almost any type of pest.
-The fact is that the composition of neem oil for plants is so complex that it is practically impossible for insects to adapt or create a certain resistance.
+The fact is that the composition of neem oil for plants is so complex that it is practically impossible for insects to adapt or create a specific resistance.

 How To Mix Neem Oil For Plants